 - Enterprise - pricing available upon request

 It is a well-known fact that many organizations which decide to become Agile struggle with the process, often ending up with underwhelming results and all kinds of faux-Agile processes and teams.
 Agile Cockpit is an Agile transformation platform that helps avoid such outcomes by providing the organization with actionable data.
-The Agile Cockpit platform includes applications for Backlog management, gathering feedback, self-assessments of role holders in the organization, expense tracking, reporting and cross-vertical Kanban boards.
+The Agile Cockpit platform includes applications for Product Backlog management, gathering feedback, self-assessments of role holders in the organization, expense tracking, reporting and cross-vertical Kanban boards.
 The company also provides professional assessments and Agile training to large enterprises.

 - Backlog management application